The winner takes it all: Preliminaries

 and hence the time when the total offspring reaches size $m$ is equal in distribution to $\sum_{i=1}^mE_i/\widetilde{S}_i$.
 In \cite{RGSc} it is shown that the branching process approximation remains valid for $m=m_n\to\infty$ as long as $m_n$ does not grow too fast with $n$.
 Define \eqn{ a_n=n^{(\tau-2)/(\tau-1)}. } It turns out that ``does not grow too fast'' means roughly that $m_n=o(a_n)$.
 The intuition behind the choice of $a_n$ is that for $\tau\in(2,3)$, there is a large discrepancy between the number of alive and the number of dead individuals.
 In particular, $a_n$ in \eqref{an-choice} equals the asymptotic number of dead individuals in each of two SWGs emanating from vertex 1 and 2, respectively, at the moment when the two SWGs collide.
 This is explained in more detail in \cite[(4.21-4.25)]{RGSc}.
+To summarize, in the above comparison of the SWG to a branching process, we see that we grow the graph (in terms of the pairing of the half-edges) simultaneously with the exploration of the neighborhood structure in the graph, which is approximated by a (continuous-time) branching process.

 Write $X(u\leftrightarrow v)$ for the passage time between the vertices $u$ and $v$, that is, $X(u\leftrightarrow v)=T_{m(u,v)}$ with $m(u,v)=\inf\{m:v\in{\rm SWG}_m^{\sss (u)}\}$.
 The relevant results from \cite{RGSc} are summarized in the following proposition.
-Here, part (a) is essential in proving part (b), and part (d) follows by combining parts (b) and (c).
-For details we refer to \cite{RGSc}: \ch{Part (a) is Proposition 4.7, part (b) is Proposition 4.6(b), where the characterization of $V$ is made explicit in (6.14) in the proof, part (c) is Proposition 4.9 and, finally, part (d) is Theorem 3.2(b).}
+Here, part (a) is essential in proving part (b), part (d) follows by combining parts (b) and (c), and part (e) by combining parts (b) - (d).
+For details we refer to \cite{RGSc}: Part (a) is Proposition 4.7, part (b) is Proposition 4.6(b), where the characterization of $V$ is made explicit in (6.14) in the proof, part (c) is Proposition 4.9 and, finally, part (e) is Theorem 3.2(b).

 \begin{prop}[Bhamidi, van der Hofstad, Hooghiemstra (2010)] Consider first passage percolation on a graph generated by the configuration model with a degree distribution that satisfies (A1) and (A2).